sybrenjansen/mpire/docs/usage/map.rst

 second argument of this function specifies if you want the function to return a generator or a materialized list.
 If we would like to return a generator we would need to pass on the iterable length as well.

+.. _Task chunking:

 Task chunking
 -------------

-By default, MPIRE chunks the given tasks in to four times the number of jobs chunks.
+By default, MPIRE chunks the given tasks in to ``64 * n_jobs`` chunks.
 Each worker is given one chunk of tasks at a time before returning its results.
 This usually makes processing faster when you have rather small tasks (computation wise) and results are pickled/unpickled when they are send to a worker or main process.
 Chunking the tasks and results ensures that each process has to pickle/unpickle less often.

 However, to determine the number of tasks in the argument list the iterable should implement the ``__len__`` method, which is available in default containers like ``list`` or ``tuple``, but isn't available in most generator objects